-In recent years Nesta – a charitable organisation that helps bring innovative ideas to life – have signposted their predictions for the year ahead so we thought we’d invite them to share some of these with you.
+In recent years Nesta – – have signposted their predictions for the year ahead so we thought we’d invite them to share some of these with you.

 Their 2016 list focuses on the trends, social movements and technological breakthroughs that they believe will impact our lives over the next year.
 We let Sara Rizk, Senior Digital Producer, take up the story.

 Patient citizen scientists